BEAUTY AND THE BEAST 3D. Disney has digitally remastered its lovely 1991 animated musical classic in

 THE IRON LADY.
 It’s unlikely teens or even most college students, except perhaps history and poli-sci majors, will have much interest in this unusual, rather apolitical study of Britain’s first female prime minister, Margaret Thatcher.
 Many will squirm through its stately pace.
 Teens interested in the finer points of acting, however, can delight in Meryl Streep’s infinitely detailed embodiment of the grande dame.
 Told from the point of view of a widowed and ever more distracted Thatcher, the film will disappoint those who wanted more of a critique of her policies.
 Instead they get her history in fragmented flashbacks.

-The film includes frightening reenactments of Irish Republican Army bombings, as well as raucous, occasionally violent anti-Thatcher demonstrations and strikes.
+The bottom line: The film includes frightening reenactments of Irish Republican Army bombings, as well as raucous, occasionally violent anti-Thatcher demonstrations and strikes.
 There are archival shots of war violence and brief toplessness.
 A central theme is Thatcher’s slow descent into dementia.
 Some characters drink and smoke.

 JOYFUL NOISE.
 Kids 12 and older who like comedies about grown-ups acting silly and stories laced with a touch of spiritual revival might have a little fun with “Joyful Noise.”
 Still, they’ll have to forgive the movie’s excessive two-hour length and disjointed mess of a story.
 Vi Rose Hill is named director of the church choir in a financially struggling Georgia hamlet, which miffs G.G., a wealthy choir member.
 G.G.’s wayward grandson comes to stay and immediately starts courting Vi’s daughter.
 There’s too much poorly directed plot, but the singing and corny humor make up for it — kinda.